Punch line: Prosodic features

 There are many folk theories of how people deliver punchlines, such as punchlines being louder and at a higher pitch than the speech preceding it, or a dramatic pause before the punchline is delivered.
 In laboratory settings, however, none of these changes are employed at a statistically significant level in the production of humorous narratives.
 Rather, the pitch and loudness of the punchline are comparable to those of the ending of any narrative, humorous or not.

 Jokes without a punch line

-In order to better elucidate the structure and function of the punch line, it is useful to look at some joke forms that purposely remove or avoid the punch line in their narrative.
 Shaggy dog stories are long-winded anti-jokes in which the punch line is deliberately anticlimactic.
 The humor here lies in fooling the audience into expecting a typical joke with a punch line.
 Instead they listen and listen to nothing funny and end up themselves as the butt of the joke.

 Another type of anti-joke is the nonsense joke, defined as having "a surprising or incongruous punch line", which provides either no resolution at all or only a partial, unsatisfactory resolution.
 One example of this is the no soap radio punch line: "Two elephants were taking a bath.
 One said, 'Please pass the soap.'
-The other replied, 'No soap, radio."
+The other replied, 'No soap, radio.'"
 Here the anticipated resolution to the joke is absent and the audience becomes the butt of the joke.